Practical Academic Integrity Plan for Penn State Educators

-- Academic integrity is a faculty-governed process.
-Faculty decide how to handle a violation.
-From an institutional perspective, it is best if faculty report all violations, rather than try to handle them outside of the process.
+- Academic integrity is an instructor-governed process.
+Instructors decide how to handle a violation.
+From an institutional perspective, it is best if instructors report all violations, rather than try to handle them outside of the process.

 - Reporting makes sure that repeat violators face increased sanctions.

-- Reporting makes sure that both faculty and students are treated fairly.
+- Reporting makes sure that both instructors and students are treated fairly.